MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Results

-However, at the Galactic plane ($z=0.0$ kpc), the density increases locally owing to the compression by the downflow{s}.
+However, at the {mid-plane} ($z=0.0$ kpc), the density increases locally owing to the compression by the downflow{s}.
 Since the temperature has reached the thermal equilibrium temperature of the warm neutral medium phase {(right panel of Figure \ref{fig:npgraph}),} the gas pressure increases as the density increases.
-In fact, the plasma $\beta$ at the Galactic plane is slightly larger than unity{ ; the vertical distribution of the gas is primarily supported by the gas pressure with the subdominant contribution from the magnetic pressure.} On the other hand, the magnetic pressure is more than 10 times higher than the gas pressure in the region slightly above the Galactic plane, hereafter we call {a} ``mid-latitude low-$\beta$ region'', which we explain in detail below.
+In fact, the plasma $\beta$ at the {mid-plane} is slightly larger than unity{ ; the vertical distribution of the gas is primarily supported by the gas pressure with the subdominant contribution from the magnetic pressure.} On the other hand, the magnetic pressure is more than 10 times higher than the gas pressure in the region slightly above the {mid-plane}, hereafter we call {a} ``mid-latitude low-$\beta$ region'', which we explain in detail below.